Tourist using smartphone for mobile internet in Rio de Janeiro with skyline and coastline in background

 • ideal for short stays

-How Much Data Do You Need?
+How Much Data Do You Need in Rio?

-• light use: maps, messaging
+• Light use: maps, messaging, bookings

-• heavy use: streaming and hotspot
+• Heavy use: video, hotspot, streaming

-Explore More
+Explore More Brazil Guides

 Stay connected across Rio effortlessly.